apilayer/restcountries/README.md

 REST Country Data
 =====================

-Get country information via REST.
+Get information about any country via a RESTful API

 ----------